-Debra Kolste was elected to the Assembly in November 2012 and was reelected in 2014.
+Debra Kolste was first elected to the Assembly in November 2012 and has been in office since.

-For the 2015-17 legislative session, Deb will serve as the Ranking Democrat on the Assembly Committee on Health.
-Deb will also serve as a member of the committees on Public Benefit Reform, Transportation, and Workforce Development.
-Deb has also been appointed to serve on the Speaker's Task Force on Alzheimer's and Dementia.
+For the 2019-2020 legislative session, Deb will serve as the Ranking Democrat on the Assembly Committee on Health, the Assembly Committee on Substance Abuse, and the Assembly Committee on Transportation.
+Deb will also serve as a member of the committees on Agriculture, Medicaid Reform and Oversight, Mental Health, and Rules.
+Deb has also been appointed to serve on the Speaker's Task Force on Suicide Prevention.

 Deb has an extensive background in community service.
 She moved to Janesville in 1992 and immersed herself in the Janesville Public